VM Motori: Products and licensing

 In June 2010, VM Motori started the production of the new 2.8L 4-cylinder Euro 5 engine to power the 2011 Jeep Wrangler, 2011 Jeep Cherokee and 2012 Lancia Voyager.
 The A428 makes 200 PS and 460 Nm of torque at 1,800 rpm.
 On the manual version of the Jeep Wrangler, the A428 features the Stop/Start system to reduce the CO_{2} emissions.

 In January 2011, VM Motori launched its brand new engine 3.0L V6 Variable Valve Timing A 630 DOHC With 241 hp and 550 Nm of torque.
 Thanks to a collaboration with Fiat Powertrain Technologies, the engine features the latest FPT Common Rail Multijet2 technology for improved performance, fuel economy and NVH.
 In 2013, the engine was redesigned to comply with Euro5+ emissions standards.

 The first application of the A 630 DOHC was the 2011 Grand Cherokee.
-Since 2014, the same engine—rebranded as the EcoDiesel—powers the Ram 1500 and Jeep Grand Cherokee, and in lightly tuned form, the Maserati Ghibli III.
+From 2014 to 2023, the same engine—rebranded as the EcoDiesel—powerd the Ram 1500, Jeep Grand Cherokee, Jeep Wrangler, and Jeep Gladiator; and in lightly tuned form, the Maserati Ghibli III.
 The engine won several awards including Ward's 10 Best engines of 2014 during its first model year of production in the Jeep &Ram.
 And has gone on for an unprecedented diesel 'repeat' winning Ward's Top 10 List again in 2015 and 2016.
+Stellantis has sold upwards of 20 vehicles with the engine but an estimated 50,000 of them have failed.
+The engine has been a subject of several class action lawsuits.